ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 ### Automation

-You can automate any parameters (**EXCEPT** solo, dynamic on, and dynamic threshold learning).
+You can automate frequency, gain, Q value, dynamic threshold, knee width, attack, and release parameters.
 Attention:

 > The modulation speed of automation is not less than 1000 times per second, but much slower than once per sample.
 >
 > When the plugin window is open, filter parameter modulation may cause interface lag.
 >
 > The plugin does not smooth modulation internally.
-Therefore, rough modulation and filter type, slope, stereo mode modulation may cause noise.
+Therefore, extremely fast modulation and modulation of other parameters may cause noise.
 >
 > When you modulate multiple filters, DO NOT select them on the spectrum.